aditswar/Simon-Memory-Game/README.md

 - Simple UI with animations and sound

 ### Known Issues (Work in Progress)
-- Sometimes the sequence resets incorrectly after a mistake
+- Sometimes the sequence resets incorrectly after a mistake - fixed
 - Occasional delay in button animations

-I’ll be updating the project as I fix these bugs and improve the UI.